Abuja–Kaduna Standard Gauge Railway

 Security

-Armed Nigerian Army and Civil Defence Corps escort, biometric boarding, fenced right-of-way
+Armed Nigerian Army and Civil Defence Corps escort on board and at stations; biometric passenger identification at boarding

 Quick Facts